MiuLab/TC-Bot/README.md

 # User Simulation
 This document describes how to run the simulation and agents (rule, command line, RL).
+Please refer to this paper for the detail.

 ## Data
 under this folders: ./src/deep_dialog/data